lscheffler/bin2text/.github/CONTRIBUTING.md

 Please check [Supporting Thor Updater](https://vfpx.github.io/thorupdate/) In special:
 - Update _Project.txt_, in special the version number
+- Update _Version.txt_, in special the version number and date
 - Run the script included, or
    - add files to _Bin2Text.zip_, namly Bin2Text.exe
    - Update the version number in _Bin2Text.txt_